 - Drivers are responsible for knowing their starting positions and heat numbers.
 They must stay near their mowers while waiting to line up.
 Failure to be present at race grid immediately prior to your race may mean forfeiture of your position and you may not be allowed to participate in that race.

-- If a driver leaves the track during racing, they must safely re-enter as close as possible where they left the track and must yield to traffic.
+- If a driver leaves the track during racing, they must safely re-enter and must yield to traffic.
 (You cannot gain a position).
 If a driver does gain a position, you will be given one lap to give the position back.
 Failure to do so will result in being black flagged or no longer scored

 - If a mower quits running during a race, the driver’s first responsibility is to move the mower to a safe distance from the track.